nckhrdy/EC327_Project/README.md

   James Sullivan (jamesjs@bu.edu)

 ## Project Overview:
-  Our project is a secure passwords and sensitive information Android App that allows user to store and retrieve information.
+  Our project is a secure passwords and sensitive information Android App that allows user to store and retrieve information on Raspberry Pi.

 ## How to Run: